Forcing Axioms, the Uniformization and the Basis Property: Introduction

 The question of finding nicely definable choice functions for a definable family of sets is an old and well-studied subject in descriptive set theory.
 Recall that for an $A \subset 2^{\omega} \times 2^{\omega}$, we say that $f$ is a uniformization (or a uniformizing function) of $A$ if there is a function $f: 2^{\omega} \rightarrow 2^{\omega}$, $dom(f)= pr_1(A)$ and the graph of $f$ is a subset of $A$.

 \begin{definition} We say that a pointclass $\Gamma$ has the uniformization property iff every element of $\Gamma$ admits a uniformization in $\Gamma$. \end{definition}

 It is a classical result due to M. Kondo that lightface $\Pi^1_{1}$-sets do have the uniformization property, this also yields the uniformization property for $\Sigma^1_{2}$-sets.
-This is the optimal result in $\ZFC$ as L\' evy (\cite{Levy}), soon after the discovery of forcing, constructed a model in which $\Pi^1_{2}$-relations do not have projectively definable uniformization functions.
-In the constructible universe $L$, $\Sigma^1_{n}$ does have the uniformization property which follows from the existence of a good wellorder by an old result of Addison (see \cite{Addison}).
+This is all $\ZFC$ can prove about the uniformization property of projective sets.
+In the constructible universe $L$, for every $n \ge 3$, $\Sigma^1_{n}$ does have the uniformization property which follows from the existence of a good wellorder by an old result of Addison (see \cite{Addison}).
 Recall that a $\Delta^1_n$-definable wellorder $<$ of the reals is a \emph{good} $\Delta^1_n$-wellorder if $<$ is of ordertype $\omega_1$ and the relation $<_{I} \subset (\omega^{\omega})^2$ defined via

 where $(x)_n$ is some fixed recursive partition of $x$ into $\omega$-many reals, is a $\Delta^1_n$-definable.
 It is easy to check that the canonical wellorder of the reals in $L$ is a good $\Delta^1_2$-wellorder so the $\Sigma^1_n$-uniformization property follows.